-The EPA regulates native forestry operations on both public and private land in NSW.
+We regulate native forestry operations on both public and private land in NSW.
 Our compliance program aims to protect the environment while enabling the sustainable supply of native timber.

-The EPA maintains an active compliance program to protect the environment from native forestry impacts.
+We maintain an active compliance program to protect the environment from native forestry impacts.
 Compliance is achieved when native forestry operations meet the requirements of all legislative and statutory frameworks, for example, they comply with the IFOAs for Crown forestry or the Codes of Practice for private native forestry (PNF).

-The compliance program is used by the EPA to
+The compliance program is used by the EPA to:

 - monitor compliance with the regulatory framework

 - drive improved environmental performance

 - carry out enforcement action to address non-compliance.